tweag/haskell-training/material/domain.md

 ---

-Code in the `IO` context is by nature impure.
+Code in the `IO` context is impure by nature.
 As a result, the order in which operations are executed matters, just like in imperative languages.

 ---